ACT: Agentic Classification Tree: Methodology

 Specifically, \( X_{\text{correct}} \) consists of input–label pairs where the LLM's predicted label \( \hat{y}_g \) matches the true label \( y_i \), while \( X_{\text{error}} \) consists of misclassified pairs where \( y_i \ne \hat{y}_g \).

-Next, we prompt the LLM to analyze these two groups and identify key semantic \textbf{characteristics} that distinguish them—i.e., features whose presence or absence could explain why some examples are misclassified.

-Based on this contrast, the LLM—denoted \(f_{\text{purity}}\)—returns concise, actionable feedback \(s_g\) that is then used to refine the node’s splitting question in the next optimization step to reduce impurity.
+Next, we prompt the LLM to analyze these two groups and identify key \textbf{semantic characteristics} that distinguish them—i.e., features whose presence or absence could explain the misclassification of some examples.
+Based on this contrast, the LLM (denoted \(f_{\text{purity}}\)) returns concise, actionable feedback \(s_g\) that is then used to refine the node’s splitting question in the next optimization step to reduce impurity.
+By performing this semantic analysis independently on subsets \(D_L\) and \(D_R\), we obtain targeted feedback \(s_{D_L}\) and \(s_{D_R}\) that are then used to guide subsequent question-refinement iterations.